Shivam98Alouli/ShopKart/README.md

 # ShopKart
 This ShopKart is Just small project using HTML, CSS and JavaScript. its shows you like clothes items..

-# Show some like and star the repo to support the project.
+# Show some like❤️ and star⭐ the repo to support the project.

 # Note
 This repository is still under development and I will continue to add more features to it.